CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0304-Using Group Policy Analytics to validate GPO support in Intune.md

     > Notice each **Setting Name**, **MDM Support**, **CSP Name**, and the **CSP Mapping** for each supported setting.
 Take note of which settings do not have an equivalent CSP mapping.

 ### Task 3: Review the Group Policy Analytics Summary Report

+In this task you will review the Group Policy Analytics summary reports to understand overall migration readiness and CSP support for the GPO settings.

 1. In the **Microsoft Intune admin center**, in the navigation pane select **Reports**, then on the **Reports** page in the **Device management** section select **Group Policy analytics**, and in the details pane under **Summary** select **Refresh**.